umbraco/UmbracoDocs/Extending/Language-Files/index-v8.md

 versionFrom: 7.0.0
 needsV8Update: "true"
 meta.Title: "Language Files & Localization"
-meta.Description: "Language files are used to translate the Umbraco backoffice user interface so that end users can use Umbraco in their native language."
+description: "Language files are used to translate the Umbraco backoffice user interface so that end users can use Umbraco in their native language."
 ---

 # Language Files & Localization